Patricia Guijarro: Youth

-At the 2016 UEFA Women's Under-19 Championship, she played every minute of the group stage wins against Germany and Austria as Spain swept Group B and moved on to win 4–3 against Netherlands in the semifinal.
+At the 2016 UEFA Under-19 European Championship, she played every minute of the group stage wins against Germany and Austria as Spain swept Group B and moved on to win 4–3 against Netherlands in the semi-final.
 Against France in the final, Spain had plenty of attempts on goal, and in a last-gasp effort to secure a comeback, she missed a shot from a corner service which was parried out after two more Spain shots.
 Spain came runner-up as Guijarro played every minute of every match she featured in and was named to the team of the tournament.

-Spain's first match of the 2017 UEFA Women's Under-19 Championship was a win against Northern Ireland.
+Spain's first match of the 2017 UEFA Under-19 European Championship was a win against Northern Ireland.
 Guijarro's first tournament goal came in the 53rd minute as a volley from distance.
-Following a loss against Germany, Spain was to play Scotland who had 3 points and 1 point, respectively, meaning whoever won the match moved onto the next round and automatically qualified for the 2018 U-20 Women's World Cup.
+Following a loss against Germany, Spain was to play Scotland who had 3 points and 1 point, respectively, meaning whoever won the match moved onto the next round and automatically qualified for the 2018 U-20 World Cup.
 She scored the game winner and her second tournament goal in that match, allowing Spain to finish second in the table with 6 points as they moved onto the knockouts.

-In the semifinals against the Netherlands, she sent in an assist for Maite Oroz that put Spain up 2–1.
+In the semi-finals against the Netherlands, she sent in an assist for Maite Oroz that put Spain up 2–1.
 Guijarro scored the game winning third goal in the 77th minute, securing Spain's trip to their fourth consecutive U19 EURO final even after they would concede again in the 85th.
 In the final of the tournament, she responded to France's opening goal with a volley in the box serviced from a corner.
-As the match advanced, the scoreline went to 2-2 until the 89th minute when she scored her third match-winner of the tournament with a headed goal off of a Carmen Menayo free-kick.
+As the match advanced, the scoreline went to 2–2 until the 89th minute when she scored her third match-winner of the tournament with a headed goal off of a Carmen Menayo free-kick.
 With that goal, Spain ended their streak of three consecutive finals defeats at the U19 EUROs and won their first U19 EURO title since 2004.
 She was given the Golden Ball as the tournament's best player, the Golden Boot as the tournament's highest scorer, and named to the Team of the Tournament.